gi-ux/BachelorProject/README.md

 School of Computer Science, Carnegie Mellon University, in Pittsburgh (USA).

 The project, available on the [GitHub repository](https://github.com/jacobeisenstein/SAGE), makes it possible to study the content of tweets, analysing the number of words according to a metric described in the [following paper](http://www.icml-2011.org/papers/534_icmlpaper.pdf).

+#### Avaxtar

+To identify anti-vaccine users inside the project we used and existing repository called [Avaxtar](https://github.com/Matheus-Schmitz/avaxtar).

+The project run via Docker and is going to be improved in performance.

 ## Partial Results